 Even though Farmers insures drivers with a DUI, you may get turned down if you have more than one DUI or a DUI plus other significant risk factors.
 In this case, your state government will help.
 Each state has a program that allows drivers who cannot find car insurance coverage elsewhere to get a policy.
 These insurance programs are typically more expensive and only offer the state’s minimum required coverage, so you should shop around before resorting to getting your insurance through the state.

-Yes, Farmers offers non-owner car insurance for people who do not have access to a household car.
-Farmers non-owner car insurance is a good investment for drivers who frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have insurance.
-A non-owner policy from Farmers typically costs around $521 per year.… read full answer
+Yes, Farmers offers non-owner car insurance for people who do not have access to a car owned by someone in their household.
+Non-owner car insurance is a good investment for drivers who don't own a car themselves but frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have car insurance.
+A non-owner policy from Farmers typically costs around $518 per year.

 You need an SR-22 for 1-5 years after a DUI, though most states require you to have it for three years.
 You must be continuously insured during this timeframe, since any lapse in coverage will cause the SR-22 clock to reset.

-Once you’ve maintained your SR-22 insurance for the required period of time after a DUI, you can contact your insurance company and ask them to … read full answercancel the SR-22 filing.
-However, keep in mind that your insurance company will have to contact the state DMV to remove the form.
-If you attempt to cancel the SR-22 early, you will face repercussions including hefty fines and a driver’s license suspension.
+Once you’ve maintained your SR-22 insurance for the required period of time after a DUI, you can contact your insurance company and ask them to cancel the SR-22 filing.
+However, keep in mind...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.